Get home using a taxi or minicab

 Minicabs need to be booked direct with a licensed minicab company via app, phone, or at their office.
 You must receive a booking confirmation, which could be by text message, app, email or - if you're in a minicab office - paper receipt.
 The booking confirmation must contain, as a minimum:

 If the driver or the car picking you up isn't the same as in your booking confirmation, don't get in the car - it isn't safe.
-Never use an unbooked minicab - they are dangerous and unsafe.
+Never use an unbooked minicab - they are dangerous and illegal.

 It's one that's been booked with a licensed minicab company.
 You could do that:

 - In person at a minicab office

 This means that:

 - A TfL licensed minicab driver and vehicle will be sent to pick you up